11 Comments

 Expand full comment

-Ines Lee's avatar
+Ines Lee, PhD's avatar

 Thanks Jack!
 Great point that freedom is often equated with an individualistic mindset when that need not be the case.